Cigar 101: Getting your buddies into cigars

 - Keep trying- Some people will take to cigars right away.
 Others need a little more encouragement.
 If they’re not impressed with their first cigar, try something different.
 Acid or other flavored cigars are a great suggestion if a regular premium wasn’t doing it for them.
-It’s also common to give a starting smoker a mild cigar, but you’d be surprised how many prefer the taste of a medium to full-bodied cigar right off the bat.
+It’s also common to give a starting smoker a mellow cigar, but you’d be surprised how many prefer the taste of a medium to full-bodied cigar right off the bat.

 - Help them get equipped- Once you’ve got a friend into cigars, you’ll soon be asking yourself, “Where did all my cigars go?”
 It’s easy for beginning smokers to not realize that this pastime comes with a price tag.
 You may have to walk them through the purchasing process.
 While visiting your local B&M is a great start, prices are so good online it only makes sense to go there to shop.
 Suggest a sampler with smokes similar to the ones they like.
 Give them your old lighters and cutters, or suggest inexpensive alternatives.
 Give them a basic how-to on cigar storage and aging, or better yet, buy them a small humidor as a gift.
 You’ll be paid back in no time with a loyal cigar smoking companion.